Smiling Angel: The Expansion of the Gothic Style

+Interpretation

-The meaning behind “The Smiling Angel’s” smile has been much discussed, including what it means and whether it is nurturing or solemn.
+The meaning behind "The Smiling Angel's" smile has been much discussed, including what it means and whether it is nurturing or solemn.
 For instance, it has been described as gaudium aeternum, which translates to the eternal joy of heaven.
-A person living in the medieval world may have seen the Annunciation or “Smiling Angel” as a representation of John’s Revelation 21:2-27, in which he saw angels made of stone standing in doorways with unforgettable smiles of heavenly joy.
+A person living in the medieval world may have seen the Annunciation or "Smiling Angel" as a representation of John's Revelation 21:2-27, in which he saw angels made of stone standing in doorways with unforgettable smiles of heavenly joy.

+The Statue During WW1

 The Angel statue was beheaded following a fire caused by a German shell on the cathedral of Reims, during World War I, on 19 September 1914, and the head broke into several pieces after falling from a height of four meters.
 The head was collected by the abbot Thinot the day after the fire, and stored in the cellars of the Archbishop of Reims to be discovered by the architect Max Sainsaulieu on the 30 November 1915.
 It became an icon for the French wartime propaganda as a symbol of "French culture destroyed by German barbarity".
 After the war, the original fragments were molded and preserved in the Musée national des Monuments Français.
-The already famous sculpture was restored and put back in place 13 February 1926.
+The already famous sculpture was restored and put back on the Reims Cathedral 13, February 1926.

+Overall Meaning

+This change in interpretation further demonstrates the significance of the Smiling Angel.
+It demonstrates how a sculpture from the Middle Ages holds both a historical and present importance.
+The Smiling Angel is more than just a statue and it reflects the evolution of history and art in many ways.